 - 2 spring onions

-- 2 tbsp light soy sauce in organic quality from Lee Kum Kee
+- 2 tbsp Bright soy sauce in organic quality by Lee Kum Kee

-- 2 tbsp coconut blossom sugar from small farmers in Cambodia
+- 2 tbsp coconut blossom sugar from small farmers from Cambodia

-- 2 tbsp roasted sesame oil strong, nutty taste - off
+- 2 tbsp toasted sesame oil strong, nutty flavor-from

 - 2 carrots